SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks: Theoretical Results

 Several Hebbian-like rules exist and have been combined with WTA networks.
 For example, in the case of stochastic binary neurons and binary population-coded inputs, it has been shown that weight updates with an exponential weight-dependence find the optimal weights \citep{nessler2009stdp, nessler2013PLoS}.
 Oja's rule is another candidate \citep{oja1982simplified}.
 An individual linear neuron equipped with this learning rule finds the first principal component of the input data \citep{oja1982simplified}.
 A variation of Oja's rule combined with hard-WTA networks and additional mechanisms has achieved good experimental results performance on classification tasks \citep{krotov2019unsupervised}, but lacks the theoretical underpinning that we aim for.
 Here we propose a Hebbian-like rule for which we will show it optimizes the soft WTA's generative model.
 The rule is similar to Oja's rule, but considers, for each neuron $k$, both its linear weighted summation of the inputs $u_k$, and its nonlinear output of the WTA $y_k$:

 where $w_{ik}$ is the synaptic weight from the $i$-th input to the $k$-th neuron, and $\eta$ is the learning rate hyperparameter.
-By solving the equation $E[\Delta w_{ik}]=0$ where $E[]$ is the expected value over the input distribution, we can show that, with this rule, there exists a stable equilibrium value of the weights, and this equilibrium value is an optimal value according to Theorem \ref{thm:optimal}: \begin{thm} The equilibrium weights of the SoftHebb synaptic plasticity rule are
+As can be seen, all involved variables are local to the synapse, i.e.\ only indices $i$ and $k$ are relevant.
+No signals from distant layers, from non-perisynaptic neurons, or from other synapses are involved.
+By solving the equation $E[\Delta w_{ik}]=0$ where $E[\cdot]$ is the expected value over the input distribution, we can show that, with this rule, there exists a stable equilibrium value of the weights, and this equilibrium value is an optimal value according to Theorem \ref{thm:optimal}: \begin{thm} The equilibrium weights of the SoftHebb synaptic plasticity rule are